ethsana/sana-docs/docs/access-the-sana/upload-and-download.md

 1. Fund your node's wallet with BZZ.
 2. Purchase a *batch* of stamps and burn your BZZ.
 3. Wait for the batch to propagate into the network.
-4. Upload your content, specifying the *Batch ID* so that Bee can attach stamps to your chunks.
+4. Upload your content, specifying the *Batch ID* so that Ant can attach stamps to your chunks.
 5. Download your content using your content's hash.

 ## Purchasing Your Batch of Stamps